-The Sanitation Fund (modified accrual) total net position decreased by approximately \$52,000 for FY 2020 due to expenditures exceeding revenues.
+The Sanitation Fund (modified accrual) total net position decreased by approximately \$2,000 for FY 2021 due to expenditures exceeding revenues.
+This decrease was primarily due to the following:

-- Operating revenues were approximately \$227,000 and 5% lower for 2020 than the previous year. - Expenditures in the Sanitation Fund of approximately \$268,000 decreased by approximately \$121,000 or 31% from the prior year due to the purchase of a sanitation truck for approximately \$139,000 in the prior year.
+- Operating revenues were approximately \$251,000 and increased approximately \$24,000 or 10% from the prior year. - Expenditures in the Sanitation Fund of approximately \$255,000 decreased by approximately \$13,000 or 5% from the prior year due to lower capital outlay of approximately \$13,000.